echuung94/Heart_Study/README.md

 ### Model Choice

 ## Database
 We cleaned our data with Python Pandas here: [Cleaned_data.ipynb]() and connected it to our Postgres database with SQLAlchemy.
-Below is a picture of the ERD we used for both datasets:
+Below is a picture of the ERD we used for both datasets:</br>
 ![ERD](https://github.com/echuung94/Heart_Study/blob/ncao/Resources/ERD.PNG)

 ## Dashboard